chortlinghamster/modules/README.md

 ## Example patches

-You can find example patches for Pop and Bitwise in the the `res/patches` folder.
+You can find example patches for Pop and Bitwise in the `res/patches` folder.

 ## Having an issue over here!